 Many breakthroughs in modern science happen at the interface of previously unconnected fields of insight.
-Our mission is to advance novel cutting-edge interdisciplinary research that addresses complex scientific and societal challenges.
+Our mission is to advance cutting-edge interdisciplinary research that addresses complex scientific and societal challenges.
 To enhance excellence we involve some of the world’s foremost researchers and leading thinkers.

-The IAS also adds a new dimension to the university landscape by creating a place for slow science, where outstanding researchers and out-of-the box thinkers can escape the academic rat race for a while and hit upon new ideas in a serendipitous way.
+The IAS adds a new dimension to the university landscape by creating a place for slow science, where outstanding researchers and out-of-the box thinkers can escape the academic rat race for a while and hit upon new ideas in a serendipitous way.
 Through the IAS fellowship programme, they have time to focus on a specific scientific question in interaction with other bright and creative minds.